itsdakshjain/Virtual-Assistant/README.md

    - Say "current time" to get the current time.
    - Say "current date" to get today's date.

-## Installation

-1. Clone the repository.
-2. Install dependencies using `pip install -r requirements.txt`.
-3. Create a `.env` file and add your API keys.

 ## Environment Variables

-Make sure to include the following in your `.env` file:
+Make sure to include the following API in your `.env` file: